-Playing a musical instrument (or singing) requires immense focus and one’s success ultimately depends on being able to shut the world out and concentrate singularly on playing/performing along with the playing of other musicians if an ensemble is involved.
+Playing a musical instrument (or singing) professionally requires immense focus.
+One’s success ultimately depends on being able to shut the world out and concentrate singularly on playing/performing along with the playing of other musicians if an ensemble is involved.
 Tasting at a high level of proficiency also requires great focus and the ability to shut the world out in order to decipher what’s the in glass.
 I would argue that both are refined trance states in a manner of speaking.

 II.
 Game Day Skills